AbhinavGupta-012/Hangman-Game-Project/README.md

 If however you were unsuccessfull in guessing the character, the bowl of sins (or paap ka gada) will start to fill up with your sins and after failing 7 times your soul would become the property of satan and you would be bound to him for all of eternity.

 **Creators**
-1. Abhinav Gupta - Leader, Tester and Part Time Developer
+1. Abhinav Gupta - Manager and Part Time Developer
-2. Krishan Kumar Sah - Developer and Testere
+2. Krishan Kumar Sah - Developer
+3. Adish Jain - Tester

 **Instructions**
 You will need the Pillow library.